2015 Liberty Medal Nominee: His Holiness the 14th Dalai Lama of Tibet

 In announcing the award, National Constitution Center president and CEO Jeffrey Rosen cited the Tibetan spiritual leader’s work in emphasizing “the ideals of freedom, dialogue, and tolerance.”

 The Liberty Medal, established in 1988, annually honors men and women of courage and conviction who strive to secure the blessings of liberty to people around the globe.
-A limited number of tickets to the ceremony will be made available to the general public in September.
 The event will also be broadcast on local ABC affiliate, WPVI-TV/6abc.

 Lead sponsors include Ira Lubert and Pamela Estadt, Citizens Bank and Stradley Ronon, LLP.